barbaria888/barbaria888/README.md

 - **🎧 Podcasts** – Learn from tech founders and product leaders.
 - **🏋️ Fitness** – Mental, physical, and emotional growth.
 - **💻 Open Source** – Seeking ways to contribute meaningfully.
-- **🧩 Problem Solving** – Designing,implementing and learning to optimize solutions for real world use-cases.
+- **🧩 Problem Solving** – Designing, implementing and learning to optimize solutions for real world use-cases.

 ---